nhminle/BEAM/FinalizedPrompts.md

         {demo_passage}
         Here is the passage:
         <passage>{passage}</passage>
-        You must format your output exactly as follows:
+        Use the following format as output:
         <output>Completion</output>"""

 ---